Georgia's premier sacks pro-Western defence minister

-TBILISI Georgian Prime Minister Irakly Garibashvili fired his defence minister on Tuesday hours after he criticised the arrests of several officials in his ministry as politically motivated and aimed at those who favour better relations with the West.
+* U.S., China agree to work to press North Korea (Adds comment from Trump, defence ministry, analyst, detail, background throughout)

-The move could trigger a crisis in the governing six-party Georgian Dream coalition, with sacked defence minister Irakly Alasania's Free Democrats party now mulling whether to leave the government and jeopardise its majority in parliament.
+TBILISI Nov 4 Georgia's Prime Minister Irakly Garibashvili sacked his defence minister on Tuesday hours after he criticised the arrests of several officials in his ministry as politically motivated and aimed at those who favour better relations with the West.

-Alasania, one of the most pro-Western and most popular ministers, had earlier denounced the detention of one former and four serving ministry officials last week, as well as new charges filed against several army medical officers on Tuesday.
+Defence Minister Irakly Alasania, one of the most pro-Western ministers in the coalition government, earlier denounced the detention of one former and four serving defence ministry officials last week, as well as new charges against several army medical officers on Tuesday.

-"I want to unambiguously state that this is obviously politically motivated," he told reporters.
+"I want to unambiguously state that this is obviously politically motivated," Alasania, whose Free Democrats party is in the ruling Georgian Dream coalition, told reporters.

 "I want to clearly state that this is an attack on Georgia's Euro-Atlantic choice," he said, referring to Georgia's stated interest in joining NATO and its recent trade deal with the European Union.